 Taking part in Queensland Health surveys

 At times you may be asked if you wish to complete survey questionnaires that appear on our site; for example, on topical public health issues such as smoking.
-Taking part in these surveys is entirely voluntary.
+Taking part in these surveys is entirely voluntary, and many surveys are able to be completed anonymously.

 If you do agree to participate in a survey, you may be asked to review and accept certain additional terms and conditions relating to the use or disclosure of any personal information you provide.